 - Candidates with impressive answers will stand out.
 Especially if you are recruiting for roles that involve interactions with customers.
 It is best to look for candidates who generate your interest during your discussions.

-- Clichéd answers: Candidates in order to impress you during the interview, prepare the answers beforehand.
+- Clichéd answers: Candidates to impress you during the interview, prepare the answers beforehand.
 If they give generic answers and can’t explain how they use a particular skill at work they might lack this particular quality.

 - Too much focus on work: Hard-workers are not always the best performers.
 Candidates who only prefer to work are prone to poor behaviors in the workplace.

 - Extremely high or low self-esteem: Some personality interview questions need candidates to explain their biggest work success.
 If they can’t share one, either they have low self-esteem or they lack experience, which are both red flags, especially for senior-level roles.
-If they exaggerate their achievements, they are either not a team player or dishonest.
+If they exaggerate their achievements, they are not a team player or are dishonest.

 - Lack of passion: People with lack of energy and enthusiasm might not be passionate about their work.
 If you experience low energy when candidates explain about their job, try to know what motivates them.

 - Inappropriate answers: As they have to follow the standards of the company, candidates should keep their answers professional.
-A very casual approach is a sign that they are not taking the interview very seriously.
+A very casual approach is a sign that they are not taking the interview seriously.